ahmed-sharshar/Amensia/README.md

-This is the official implementation for "mnesia: A Stealthy Replay Attack on Continual Learning Dreams" Paper
+This is the official implementation for "Amnesia: A Stealthy Replay Attack on Continual Learning Dreams" paper